jenkinsci/datadog-plugin/DEVELOPMENT.md

   - You can set your machine `hostname`.
   - You can set Global Tag.
 For example `.*, owner:$1, release_env:$2, optional:Tag3`.

-You can replace `docker/docker-compose.yaml` in the above commands with `docker/docker-compose-casc.yaml` for testing Configuration as Code.
+To test Configuration as Code update `docker/docker-compose.yaml`, uncommenting `CASC_JENKINS_CONFIG`.
 The applied configuration is stored in `docker/controller-node/jenkins-casc.yaml` (note that it is placed inside the container at image build time).

 Jenkins controller container exposes port 5055 for remote debugging via JDWP.